-Peak-time traffic congestion is considered a critical issue within Two Waters and the workshop results suggest that much of this traffic, especially along London Road is due in part to commuters travelling to and from both Hemel Hempstead and Apsley railway stations.
-This traffic flow can be further obstructed by parked cars and tight bridges along this route.
-Some participants at the workshop believed that the introduction of a new central train station (i.e. relocation the two train stations to a single, more central location, about midway between the two current locations) could help alleviate this problem.
+Peak-time traffic congestion is considered a critical issue within Two Waters and the workshop results suggest that much of this traffic, especially along London Road is due in part to commuters travelling to and from both railway stations.
+This traffic flow can be further obstructed by parked cars and tight bridges along.
+Some participants at the workshops believed that the introduction of a new central train station (i.e. relocation the two train stations to a single, more central location, about midway between the two current locations) could help alleviate this problem.